GitG3H/LangChain/README.md

 # LangChain
-framework for developing apps powered by LLMs
+framework for developing apps powered by LLMs.

 # **LangChain Ecosystem:**
  >    1. **LangSmith**: for observability